Permits and Local Roads

 Permit Department Hours: 8:00 a.m. to 4:30 p.m., Monday through Friday (excluding holidays).
 The Permit Department is closed for lunch from 12:00 p.m. to 1:00 p.m.

-Under the supervision of the Permits & Local Roads Engineer, the Permits Department staff oversees and inspects all incoming requests for permits within the Macomb County Right-of-Way.
+Under the supervision of the Permits & Local Roads Department Manager, Robert Bush, the Permits Department staff oversees and inspects all incoming requests for permits within the Macomb County Right-of-Way.
 This includes issuing permits for trucking, construction, industrial developments, utilities, and residential issues.